The TQMa6x modules are mainlined in barebox featuring device tree and SPL support.

 Available Ethernet devices are “sms0”(X12) and “FEC”(X11)

-The term “wireless” does not imply that the WEIM is literally an interface
+The term “wireless” does not imply that the WEIM is literally an interface without wires.
+It simply means that this module was originally designed for wireless and mobile applications that use low-power technology.

 The actual devices are instantiated from the child nodes of a WEIM node.